 Deep fried spring rolls Vietnamese style £3.80 (for 3).
 These were a let down, totally insipid and a huge disparity in taste in comparison to my previous visits.

 Grilled Japanese chive dumpling – avoid this uninteresting one, it fell into the bland pile.

 Chiu chow fun gor (steamed dumplings Chiu Chow style) £3.30.
 Fresh tasting but somehow not as memorable on the taste buds as my previous visits.
 Still good though.

 Prawn & chive dumpling £3.80.
-You can’t mess with the originals and it’s hard to stop eating these delicious dim sum until they’re gone!
+They don’t mess with the originals here and it’s hard to stop eating these delicious dim sum until they’re gone!

 Steamed mini glutinous rice dumplings £3.80.
-Sticky rice seasoned with soy with clubs of shitake mushrooms, chicken, mince pork and chinese sausage – come on what’s there not to like about?
-They were pretty good.
+Sticky rice seasoned with soy, chopped shiitake mushrooms, chicken, mince pork and Chinese sausage.
+Another classic done well.

-Har gau £3.80 – not a bad dim sum but the plump-ness and flavour profile changed this time round.
-The game needs to be stepped up on these.
+Har gau £3.80 – not a bad dim sum, but the plump-ness and flavour profile changed this time round.
+The game needs to be stepped up on these as they tasted average.